Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

 and specific questions derived from that measurement.

-It is the most specific information available about your individual attractor geometry.
 It does not exist anywhere else.
 It cannot be obtained from any other source currently available.